abhi8960git/Assignment-StakingERC20/README.md

 * ✅ Reentrancy guard on external entry points
 * ✅ Custom errors reduce gas cost on failure
 * ✅ Uses `SafeERC20` to prevent transfer/transferFrom issues with broken tokens (e.g., USDT)

-Let me know if you'd like to:

-* Move `MockERC20.sol` into `src/` for cleaner structure
-* Add a `Makefile` or script to automate deployment
-* Configure GitHub Actions to run `forge test` in CI